 - Each department is responsible for developing and implementing an opening plan following the University-wide public health plan to mitigate risk of infection.

 - The health and safety plan outlines monitoring protocols that include the completion of COVID-19 screening by all students, faculty, and staff; daily symptom screening and temperature checks; and mitigation strategies.
-The plan also allows for employees to continue to work remotely and ensures that adequate supplies are readily available.
+The plan also allows for employees to continue to work remotely and ensures that adequate supplies are readily available for sanitizing wok areas and equipment.

 - The plan also includes protocols for containment and surveillance, as well as recommendations for managing a local rebound of COVID-19.